- Discover the history behind San Francisco’s North Beach neighborhood on this 2-hour walking tour

-- Admire famous landmarks including City Lights Bookstore, Vesuvio and The Cellar
+- Pass famous landmarks including City Lights Bookstore, Vesuvio and The Cellar

-- See personal memorabilia from Beat icons such as Jack Kerouac and Allen Ginsberg at the Beat Museum
+- Admire memorabilia from Beat icons like Allen Ginsberg and Jack Kerouac at the Beat Museum

 What You Can Expect

 See City Lights Bookstore, co-founded by Lawrence Ferlinghetti, who was involved in a high-profile obscenity trial for publishing Ginsberg's famous collection Howl and Other Poems.
 Check out Vesuvio, a bar frequented by Beats, and The Cellar, which was an influential jazz and poetry club.
 Pass by places Beats once called home — including 1010 Montgomery, where Ginsberg wrote part of Howl.